Eric’s Fight Against ALS

 Meet Eric Stevens

-Eric finds strength and motivation in his greatest joy: our daughter, Peyton.
-Though ALS has taken away his ability to lift her, run beside her, or hold her when she’s upset, their bond is unbreakable.
-Peyton loves climbing onto “Dada’s” lap to watch a show, giving him bedtime kisses, and waking him up with early morning snuggles.
-Eric may not be the active dad he once envisioned, but in the face of ALS, he’s showing what it truly means to be a devoted and loving father.
+While ALS has taken away his ability to lift them, run alongside them, or hold them when they are upset, it has not touched the bond they share.
+Peyton and Dean love climbing onto “Dada’s” lap to watch a show, giving him bedtime kisses, and waking him up with early morning snuggles.
+Eric may not be the active father he once imagined, but in the face of ALS, he is demonstrating what it truly means to be a devoted and loving dad.

 Eric’s Latest ALS Update